 Get All Weeks Methods for Solving Problems Coursera Quiz Answers

-Week 1 Quiz Answers
+Methods for Solving Problems Week 01 Quiz Answers

 Quiz 1: Recognizing and Solving Problems